DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/feedback-and-marking/try-ideas-to-manage-feedback-and-marking.md

 7. The whole school assessment calendar is created alongside middle leaders to ensure the best possible timings of exams and moderation and to avoid pinch points.

 8. We use tests and exams that clearly indicate what students do and don’t know and can and can’t do to inform future planning and help students progress.
-We don’t collect data just for the fun of it!
+We don’t collect data just for the fun of it.

-9. We make sure tests and exams that can be self or peer marked with minimal teaching marking.
+9. We make sure tests and exams can be self or peer marked with minimal teaching marking.

 10. We do not have an onerous or impossible marking policy.
 Instead, we have a feedback policy that focuses on whole class feedback, verbal feedback and daily quizzes.
 No more hours spent marking hundreds of books ‘just because’.